ManageIQ/manageiq_depot/windows_instance_passwords/content.md

 Case Study
 ----------

 Now that I've given an overview, here is a specific example.
+(TBD)